andresramirezzz/LanguageHUB/README.md

 Download the 'requirements.txt' and the 'LanguageHUB.py' files.
 Save them in the same folder you have used to create the project, as previously explained.

-Then, install the requirements in your Python console/terminal.
+Then, install the requirements in your Python terminal.

 ```python